-- A. Verify adequacy of backing and support framing. - B. Verify mechanical, electrical, and building items affecting work of this section are placed and ready to receive this work.

-- A. Install work in accordance with AWI Custom Quality Standard. - B. Set and secure materials and components in place, plumb, and level. - C. Carefully scribe work abutting other components, with maximum gaps of 1/32 inch.
-Do not use additional overlay trim to conceal larger gaps. - D. Install components trim with nails, screws, bolts with blind fasteners or wall adhesive by gun application. - E. Install hardware in accordance with manufacturer's instructions.

-3.03 SITE APPLIED WOOD TREATMENT

-- A. Apply preservative treatment in accordance with manufacturer's instructions. - B. Brush apply two coats of preservative treatment on wood in contact with cementitious materials, roofing and related metal flashings.
-Treat site-sawn cuts. - C. Allow preservative to dry prior to erecting members.

-3.04 PREPARATION FOR SITE FINISHING

-- A. Site Finishing: Refer to Section 09900. - B. Before installation, prime paint surfaces of items or assemblies to be in contact with cementitious materials.
+- 3.01 EXAMINATION - A. Verify adequacy of backing and support framing. - B. Verify mechanical, electrical, and building items affecting work of this section are placed and ready to receive this work. - 3.02 INSTALLATION - A. Install work in accordance with AWI Custom Quality Standard. - B. Set and secure materials and components in place, plumb, and level. - C. Carefully scribe work abutting other components, with maximum gaps of 1/32 inch.
+Do not use additional overlay trim to conceal larger gaps. - D. Install components trim with nails, screws, bolts with blind fasteners or wall adhesive by gun application. - E. Install hardware in accordance with manufacturer's instructions. - 3.03 SITE APPLIED WOOD TREATMENT - A. Apply preservative treatment in accordance with manufacturer's instructions. - B. Brush apply two coats of preservative treatment on wood in contact with cementitious materials, roofing and related metal flashings.
+Treat site-sawn cuts. - C. Allow preservative to dry prior to erecting members. - 3.04 PREPARATION FOR SITE FINISHING - A. Site Finishing: Refer to Section 09900. - B. Before installation, prime paint surfaces of items or assemblies to be in contact with cementitious materials. - 3.05 SCHEDULE

-- A. Interior:
+A. Interior:

 - 1. Trim: Primed and painted.

-- 2. Loose Shelving: Melamine finished, color to be selected.

-- 3. Window Sills: Primed and painted.
+- 2. Window Sills/Jambs: Primed and painted.

-- 4. Wood Base: Primed and painted.
+- 3. Wood Base: Primed and painted.

-- 5. Wood Light Valance, primed and painted.

-SECTION 06410 CUSTOM CASEWORK
+CUSTOM CASEWORK

-- A. Countertops, base and wall cabinets for Public Areas and Commercial Spaces a.
-For casework relating to Apartments, reference Section 12356 Residential Kitchen & Bath Casework - B. Cabinet hardware. - C. Prefinished surfaces and preparation for site finishing. - D. Preparation for installing utilities.
+- Countertops, base and wall cabinets for Public Areas.
+A. - Cabinet hardware. Β. - C. Prefinished surfaces and preparation for site finishing. - D. Preparation for installing utilities.

-- A. Shop Drawings: Indicate materials, component profiles and elevations, assembly methods, joint details, fastening methods, accessory listings, hardware location, and schedule of finishes. - 1.03 QUALIFICATIONS - A. Manufacturer: Company specializing in manufacturing the products specified in this section with minimum three years' documented experience.
+- Shop Drawings: Indicate materials, component profiles and elevations, assembly methods, joint A. details, fastening methods, accessory listings, hardware location, and schedule of finishes. - 1.03 OUALIFICATIONS - Manufacturer: Company specializing in manufacturing the products specified in this section with Α. minimum three years' documented experience.

-- A. Deliver, store and handle products to site. - B. Protect units from moisture damage.
+- Α. Deliver, store and handle products to site. - B. Protect units from moisture damage.

-A. Verify that field measurements are as on shop drawings.
+Verify that field measurements are as on shop drawings. Α.

-A. Coordinate the work with plumbing and electrical rough-in.
+Coordinate the work with plumbing and electrical rough-in.
+A.